nrfconnect/sdk-nrf/doc/nrf/ug_thingy91.rst

 To obtain precompiled firmware images for updating the firmware, perform the following steps:

-	1. Go to the `Thingy:91 product page`_ and under the :guilabel:`Downloads` tab, navigate to :guilabel:`Precompiled firmware`.
+	1. Go to the `Thingy:91 product page`_ and under the :guilabel:`Downloads` tab, navigate to :guilabel:`Precompiled application and modem firmware`.
 	#.
 Download and extract the latest Thingy:91 firmware package.
 	#.
 Check the :file:`CONTENTS.txt` file in the extracted folder for the location and names of the different firmware images.